December 16, 2019

-This revolver is 1 of the 150 Colt Single Action Army revolvers delivered to U.S. government inspectors Lieutenant David A. Lyle and Sub-Inspector David F. Clark on April 21, 1880.
+To call this a rare Colt revolver is an understatement, as the historic sixshooter is just 1 of the 150 Colt SAAs delivered to U.S. government inspectors Lieutenant David A. Lyle and Sub-Inspector David F. Clark on April 21, 1880.
 Its condition sets it apart from almost all other Colt Single Action Army revolvers, not just martial arms.
 It is a time capsule in condition and the finest Colt Cavalry SAA revolver RIAC has ever sold.
 Its well deserved $403,500 price realized came as no shock based purely off the condition of this unsurpassed gun.

 Bat Masterson’s Colt is another legendary revolver that found success at Rock Island Auction Company.
 William Barclay Masterson was a quintessential figure of the American West.
 Buffalo hunter, scout, gambler, sheriff, marshal, gunfighter, Bat was perhaps best known as a frontier lawman.